sourari/Physical-Chemistry/TDSE1.md

 Therefore, the TDSE becomes:

 <p align="center">  $H \psi(x) T(t)= i \hbar \frac{\partial}{\partial t}(\psi(x) T(t))$. </p>
-We also know that the time dependent part is unchanged under the Hamiltonian (because $T(t)$ has no spacial dependence and H is basically a second derivative with respect to position) so the TDSE becomes
+We also know that the time dependent part is unchanged under the Hamiltonian (because $T(t)$ has no spatial dependence and H is basically a second derivative with respect to position) so the TDSE becomes

 <p align="center">  $T(t) H \psi(x) = i \hbar \psi(x) \frac{\partial}{\partial t} (T(t))$. </p>